dasupradyumna/launch.nvim/doc/SETUP.md

 Debuggers typically allow a ton of configuration options, but they do not provide a way to specify certain options to apply to every configuration.
-Thus, when a user has certain option preferences that are common to every configuration for a particular adapter, the debug configurations tend to become very verbose and redundant, as seen in the above example `launch.lua`.
+Thus, when a user has certain option preferences that are common to every configuration for a particular adapter, the debug configurations tend to become very verbose and redundant, as seen in the above example config file.
 Users can make their debug configurations concise and less error-prone by letting **launch.nvim** know of these common options, by adding the following in the `setup()` function -